Imaging Through Noise With Quantum Illumination: Introduction

 In this work we utilise spatial correlations between downconverted photon-pairs to demonstrate the first quantum illumination full-field imaging protocol.
 The spatial quantum correlations are manifested in the entangled photon-pairs produced via spontaneous parametric downconversion (SPDC).
 The twin beams produced via the SPDC process are directed to different regions of an Electron Multiplying CCD (EMCCD) array detector.
 EMCCD array detectors have previously been used to measure spatial correlations between photon-pairs \cite{moreau_realization_2012,edgar_imaging_2012,defienne_general_2018}.
 By performing a pixel-by-pixel AND-operation between two regions of an array detector containing the SPDC beams, we preferentially select correlated photon-pair events and reject uncorrelated background light and sensor noise events.
 As a result of this preferential selection, the quantum illumination AND-image resulting from the sum of these AND-events produces a contrast advantage relative to the classically acquired image, comprising the simple sum of the raw events.
 This relative contrast advantage and background rejection is achieved through the suppression of both background light and sensor noise.
 We also show that the advantage of the quantum illumination protocol over a classical imaging scheme is maintained in the presence of both noise and losses.
-This is demonstrated using equivalent experimental conditions to acquire both the classical image and the quantum illumination AND-image in which an identical optical system, illumination source, illumination level, and noise, are used to collect data as it is acquired within the same acquisition.
-This demonstration of a quantum illumination full-field imaging protocol is an important development in the application of quantum technologies within a real-world setting in which background light and sensor noise requires suppression.
-Applications such as quantum LIDAR will become more viable as multi-pixel SPAD arrays that are capable of time-tagging single-photon events are developed which have increased acquisition speed and time resolution thereby potentially allowing depth measurements to be performed \cite{gyongy_256_201}.
+The quantum advantage that we report is relative to the optimum classical measurement obtained via photon-counting and not obtained via any phase-sensitive measurement.
+This is in order to perform the demonstration using equivalent experimental conditions to acquire both the classical image and the quantum illumination AND-image in which an identical optical system, illumination source, illumination level, and noise, are used to collect data as it is acquired within the same acquisition.
+A phase-sensitive detection method \cite{tan_quantum_2008,guha_gaussian-state_2009} would require a different optical setup for the classical acquisition in addition to phase stability, and it would prove impractical to perform imaging in real world scenarios.